BSc(Hons) Pharmaceutical Science

 The course has its own distinct identity, but also draws on expertise from other successful areas within the University, especially Pharmacy and Pharmacology.
 An increasing amount of course material is delivered electronically at a time that best suits the indivudual student, but more traditional teaching methods, in particular laboratory-based work, play a key part.

-Students are encouraged to consider an industrial placement in their third year and there are good links with industry and industrial practice at all levels.
+Students are encouraged to consider an industrial placement in their third year.

 The University also offers a range of Bursaries and Scholarships in addition to other financial support packages